NATGRID: Important end-user agencies

+Phased ever-expanding capability

 NATGRID is being implemented in four different phases.
 The United Progressive Alliance (UPA) government gave clearance of ₹3,400 crores for the project.
 The Cabinet Committee on Security approved the initial two phases in 2011 which were operational by 2014 at a cost of ₹1,200 crores, with 10 user agencies and 21 service providers were connected while the first data sets retrievable from early 2013.
 Retired Captain P. Raghu Raman on 1 December 2009 was appointed as the Secretary and CEO for NATGRID and tasked with the establishment of the grid.
 His term ended on 31 May 2014.
 The implementation of the third and fourth phases are expected to require amendments to several laws to allow for the sharing and transfer of data on items such as property and bank transaction details and internet usage.
 The data recovery center for NATGRID is in Bengaluru.

+NATGRID and the Income Tax Department signed a memorandum of understanding in 2017 to obtain bulk data, including Permanent Account Number, the taxpayer's name, and all the personal information it records, such as the father's name, gender, date of birth, photo, signature, or thumb impression.
+All of the taxpayers' residential and office addresses, communication addresses, email addresses, phone numbers, and mobile numbers that are stored in the department's database will be shared.
+To ensure the security of the transfer of personal data, the MoU contains a confidentiality clause.

+Predictive and preemptive capabilities

 Unlike the NIA which are central agencies, the NATGRID is essentially a tool that enables security agencies to locate and obtain relevant information on terror suspects from pooled data sets of various organizations and services in the country.
 It will help identify, capture and prosecute terrorists and help pre-empt terror plots.
+In order to obtain access to the Crime and Criminal Tracking Network and Systems (CCTNS) database, which connects over 14,000 police stations throughout India, NATGRID and the National Crime Records Bureau signed MoU in 2020.
+All FIRs must be registered on the CCTNS portal by State police.